-The state-owned China National Offshore Oil Corporation (CNOOC) owns 14.8 per cent, purchased in April 2005.
+The state-owned China National Offshore Oil Corporation (CNOOC) owns 14.8 per cent of MEG, purchased in April 2005.
 (Enbridge’s Northern Gateway pipeline aims to connect Chinese-owned oil sands production in Northern Alberta with refineries in China via the pipeline and oil tankers through Kitimat, BC.)
 CNOC has one seat on MEG’s board of directors. [i]

 Energy as a weapon; nation wrecking

-The involvement of MEG in HISF disinformation and nation wrecking expands the front of the Halifax War Conference from the armaments, military and security sectors and the foreign policy think tanks to include the oil and gas cartel.
+The involvement of MEG in HISF disinformation and nation wrecking expands the economic base of the Halifax War Conference from the armaments, military and security cartels and associated foreign policy think tanks to include the oil and gas cartel.
 The implications that the events in the Middle East and Eurasia and major upheavals in oil and gas markets will have on “energy security” and oil supplies to the U.S. empire and the use of energy as a weapon against its imperialist rivals are also being brought to the table of the Halifax Conference.

 The sudden emergence of MEG Energy Inc. as a major player at the 2012 HISF coincided with the presence of Alberta Conservative premier Alison Redford as a featured speaker at the same HISF.
 Her appearance was unprecedented; hitherto, no provincial premier had been accorded such a dubious “honour.”

-Rdfor delivered “opening remarks” at “Plenary 6: North America Off Foreign Oil and its Impacts Everywhere Else.”
+Redford delivered “opening remarks” at “Plenary 6: North America Off Foreign Oil and its Impacts Everywhere Else.”
 She was joined on the panel by Fabrice Pothier, Head of Policy Planning, NATO, and John Barrasso, Junior Republican Senator [Wyoming], United States.
 The moderator was Tom Clark, Chief Political Correspondent, Global National News.
-There is no transcript.
+The panel was closed; there is no transcript.

-Barrasso, a millionaire orthopaedic surgeon who also appeared at the HISF for the first time, represents the U.S. oil monopolies.
+Barrasso, a millionaire orthopaedic surgeon who appeared at the HISF for the first time, represents U.S. oil monopolies.
 In addition to advocating war on Iran, Barrasso is a proponent of the Keystone XL pipeline.
-He voted in favour of big oil companies on 100 per cent of important oil related bills, according to Oil Change International.
-These bills include Iraq War funding, climate change studies, clean energy, and oil import reductions.
-Barrasso has received $136,400 in oil contributions during the 110th congress. $110,500 of those dollars were from industry PACS.
-These numbers make Barrasso one of the top recipients of oil and coal money in the U.S. Senate.
-He is closely linked to warmonger Sen. John McCain, and accompanied him to Georgia in January, 2010 when then president Saakashvili made McCain a “Hero of Georgia”; McCain was an organizer of the illegal coup d’état “Rose Revolution” in 2003 through his International Republican Institute.
+He voted in favour of big oil companies on 100 per cent of important oil-related bills, according to Oil Change International.
+The bills include Iraq War funding, climate change studies, clean energy, and oil import reductions.
+Barrasso received $136,400 in oil contributions during the 110th congress. $110,500 of those dollars were from industry PACS.
+These numbers made Barrasso one of the top recipients of oil and coal money in the U.S. Senate.
+He is closely linked to the warmonger Sen. John McCain, and accompanied him to Georgia in January, 2010 when then president Saakashvili made McCain a “Hero of Georgia”; McCain was an organizer of the illegal coup d’état “Rose Revolution” in 2003 through his International Republican Institute and was famous for his war cry, “We are all Georgians,” during that country’s invasion of Ossetia in August, 2008.
 Barrasso is listed as a participant in the forthcoming 2014 HISF.

-Redford was in the Maritimes negotiating with the Irving oil monopoly and New Brunswick premier David Alward for the TransCanada Corp.’s proposed $12-billion Energy East Pipeline.
+For her part, Redford was visiting the Maritimes to negotiate with the Irving oil monopoly and New Brunswick premier David Alward for the TransCanada Corp.’s proposed $12-billion Energy East Pipeline.
 The 4,500-kilometre line would ship Alberta crude from a terminal southeast of Edmonton across the Prairies into Ontario, then up to refineries in Montreal and near Quebec City, and maritime terminals in Quebec City and Saint John, New Brunswick.
 It has a planned capacity of 1.1 million barrels per day.

 In terms of export, the project includes the construction of an pipeline port in Cacouna, Quebec at the mouth of the St. Lawrence River to export crude oil via supertankers.
 It would end at the Irving refinery at the deepwater port in Saint John, adjacent to the Irving-Repsol LNG (liquified gas) terminal.
 Far from being “a nation building project,” it is simply a means to exploit the assets of the nation to find new markets for the oil monopolies.